-The Problem.
 Parents, relatives, coaches, teachers and other adults working with children without friends, did not serve these children well.
 Childhood habits and adult issues are closely related.
 If the skills are not “caught,” the skills need to be taught.
 Children, who don’t have social skills, will not just pick them up.

-Be Proactive.
 Instead of ignoring and neglecting children who don’t exhibit basic social skills, adults can help prevent adult friendship challenges by teaching these skills to children.
 Educators now recognize that poor social skills will continue throughout adulthood unless the child is taught good skills.

-Start Help Early.
 Early intervention can help children prior to entering kindergarten.
 Most states provide early intervention for toddlers and preschoolers who exhibit deficits in social and/or emotional development.
 Many elementary schools offer social skills groups for children so children can learn these skills.
 Children who lack social skills are being helped tremendously by being identified and taught basic interaction skills.
 Developing these critical skills will mean that fewer adults will experience adulthood without friends.